-- Describe the synergies between the U.S. and Israel CMs, the plans to leverage experience and expertise of other organizations in the Consortium and the added value of the Consortium. - Describe the risk-sharing by CMs during the Program development stage and during the potential commercialization. - Also of importance is the benefit to Israel and the U.S., such as new export markets, new employment opportunities, new capital formation, productivity improvements, etc., including social contributions of the program outcome.
+- Describe the synergies between the U.S. and Israel CMs, the plans to leverage experience and expertise of other organizations in the Consortium and the added value of the Consortium. - Describe the risk-sharing by CMs during the Program development stage and during the potential commercialization. - Describe the benefit to Israel and the U.S., such as new export markets, new employment opportunities, new capital formation, productivity improvements, etc., including social contributions of the program outcome.